kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/pactjs-cli.md

 ---
 title: pactjs-cli
 description:
   The `@kadena/pactjs-cli` library provides a TypeScript based application programming interface API for interacting with smart contracts and the Kadena network.
-The library includes helper functions for the `coin` module that you can import using `@kadena/client-utils/coin` and `core` functions that you can use to develop interfaces for custom contracts.
+This library enables you to generate TypeScript definitions for Pact modules to work with Kadena client libraries.

 menu: Frontend libraries
-label: Client libraries
+label: Pactjs-cli
 order: 4
 layout: full
 tags: ['TypeScript', 'Kadena client', 'frontend']